Ontario Programs

 For homes priced between $1 million and $1.5 million, partial HST relief applies.
 Homes above $1.5 million receive no exemption.

-Previous Ontario HST Rebate (Now Replaced for First-Time Buyers)
+Previous Ontario HST Rebate (for Non-Qualifying Purchases)

-Combined Savings on New Construction (First-Time Buyers)
+Combined Savings on New Construction

-Section titled “Combined Savings on New Construction (First-Time Buyers)”| Rebate / Exemption | First-Time Buyer | Non-First-Time Buyer |
+Section titled “Combined Savings on New Construction”| Rebate / Exemption | Qualifying Buyer (Apr 2026–Mar 2027) | Other Buyer |

 |---|---|---|

-| Federal GST (5%) | Full exemption (≤$1M) — confirmed law | Up to $6,300 rebate |
+| Federal GST (5%) | Full exemption (≤$1M) — confirmed law (Bill C-4) | Up to $6,300 rebate |

-| Ontario provincial HST (8%) | Full exemption (≤$1M) — announced, pending legislation | Up to $24,000 rebate |
+| Ontario provincial HST (8%) | Full exemption (≤$1M) — confirmed law (Bill 114) | Up to $24,000 rebate |

-| Combined maximum | Up to $130,000 (if provincial component enacted) | Up to $30,300 |
+| Combined maximum | Up to $130,000 | Up to $30,300 |

 For new builds, builders often incorporate tax treatment into the purchase price, so ask explicitly whether the listed price is before or after the HST exemption.